davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 Thus $\frac{1}{2}=\frac{1}{3}+\frac{1}{6}$, and continuing this approach we find $\frac{1}{3}=\frac{1}{4}+\frac{1}{12}$.
 ***End Spoiler 1***

-It would seem at this point we can mak a conjecture to answer to our simple question.
+It would seem at this point we can make a conjecture to answer to our simple question about the For those playing along, see if you can prove a theorem